Trucking Heavy Equipment Between Houston and Dallas

 Match the trailer to the load to stay safe and legal.

-- RGN or lowboy: Tall or heavy crawlers and wheeled equipment.
+- RGN or lowboy: tall or heavy crawlers and wheeled equipment.

-- Multi-axle heavy-haul: Extreme weights and long wheelbases.
+- Multi-axle heavy haul: extreme weights and long wheelbases.
 See heavy-haul trucking.

-Use certified rigging and the required tie-down count.
+Use certified rigging and the required tie-down count, and follow FMCSA securement rules and site safety plans.

 Delivery and Aftercare